v-iashin/SVD/README.md

 *20/09/2016*

-This is my attempt to code my own SVD using gradient descent method on Python.
+This is my attempt to code my own SVD approximation from two matrices using gradient descent method on Python.

 This code was submitted as homework at my University.